 '''

-COB85XLG[textfile]

-[ ,[ progfile] [ ,[ listfile] [ ,[ masterfile] [ ,newfile] ] ] ]
+[ ,[ progfile] [ ,[ listfile] [ ,[ masterfile] [ ,newfile] ] ]]

+'''

+'''

 [ ;INFO=quotedstring] [ ;WKSP=workspacename]

+'''

+'''

 [ ;XDB=xdbfilename]

 '''

-This command follows the optional MPE/iX command line syntax.
+NOTE This command follows the optional MPE/iX command line syntax.
 Refer to "Optional Format for MPE/iX Commands" at the beginning of this chapter.

 textfile The name of the file that contains the source file that is to be compiled.
 This can be any ASCII or toolset access method (TSAM) file.
-The formal listfile The name of the file to which the compiler writes the program listing.
+The formal file designator is COBTEXT.
+If you are running HP COBOL II/iX from your terminal, you will probably specify a disk textfile .
+If you do not specify textfile , the default file is \$STDIN. \$STDIN is the current input device, usually your terminal. listfile The name of the file to which the compiler writes the program listing.
 This can be any ASCII file.
 The formal file designator is COBLIST.
-If you do not specify listfile, the default is \$STDLIST. \$STDLIST is usually the terminal masterfile Actual file designator of the master file which is merged against textfile to produce a composite source.
+If you do not specify listfile , the default is \$STDLIST . \$STDLIST is usually the terminal in a session or the printer in a batch job. masterfile Actual file designator of the master file which is merged against textfile to produce a composite source.
 This can be any ASCII input file.
 Formal file designator is COBMAST.
-Default is that the master file is not read; input is newfile Actual file designator of the merged textfile and masterfile.
-This can be any quotedstring A string of no more than 255 characters (including the single or double quotation marks that enclose it).
+Default is that the master file is not read; input is read from textfile , or from \$STDIN if textfile is not specified. newfile Actual file designator of the merged textfile and masterfile .
+This can be any ASCII output file.
+Formal file designator is COBNEW.
+Default is that no file is written.

+quotedstring A string of no more than 255 characters (including the single or double quotation marks that enclose it).